 - Social security numbers, insurance information.
 Apps that deal with insurance store users’ social security numbers and insurance information.
 Such information is considered sensitive alongside personally identifiable information.

 All this information might be stored in user profiles in mobile apps to be used for the app’s purpose — making purchases, maintaining health, managing personal activities, and more.
 And if such data is stolen from the app’s servers, it can be used for identity theft, fraud, phishing attacks, robbery, and more crimes.

-Hence, if you’re developing an app that must deal with one or several kinds of such sensitive information, it is your duty as the app’s owner to provide sufficient app customer data protection.
+Hence, if you’re developing an app that must deal with one or several kinds of such sensitive information, it is your duty as the app’s owner to provide customer data protection in mobile apps.